 Step 4.
 Add the cereal to a medium-sized bowl and add the strawberry pieces and mix together.
 Or, you can just add these ingredients directly to the pot.

 Step 4.
 In a large stockpot or saucepan add the butter and melt it over medium-low heat.
-When melted, add the marshmallows and the strawberry powder, stir over medium-low heat until the marshmallows are totally melted.
+When melted, add the marshmallows and the strawberry powder, and stir over medium-low heat until the marshmallows are totally melted.
 Turn the heat off.

 Step 5.
 Add the cereal mixture and stir until the cereal and marshmallow creme is totally combined.